 Rainforest Cafe (near the main entrance)

-Rainforest Cafe is right at the front of the park area and can be useful if you want a sit down meal without going deeper into Animal Kingdom.
-I don’t personally plan my day around it, but it’s a real option people ask about.
+Rainforest Cafe is right outside of the gates at the front of the park area and can be useful if you want a sit down meal without going deeper into Animal Kingdom.
+I don’t personally plan my day around it.

 Bars and lounges (good for a break)